 North Carolina Insurance Pre-Licensing FAQs

-NOTE: Unless indicated otherwise, the information below pertains to both the Life and Health Insurance Pre-Licensing Courses.
+NOTE: Unless indicated otherwise, the information below pertains to both the Life Insurance and Accident and Health Insurance Pre-Licensing Courses.

 Who is required to take these courses?

 Anyone wishing to obtain a North Carolina Life Insurance license or Health (Accident and Health or Sickness) Insurance license must successfully complete the appropriate course.
-Successfully completing the course involves going through all 20 hours of the material and passing the final exam with at least a 70% score.
+Successfully completing the course involves going through 20 hours of the material and passing the final exam with at least a 70% score.
+Note that the 20-hour requirement is a minimum — you can always spend more time in the course, and most do to successfully prepare for the state examination.

 Are these courses approved by the state of North Carolina?